Nigerian women struggle to raise children born of Libya rape - Vanguard News

-She was only just 18 when she gave birth without a doctor in a Tripoli apartment, gripping the hand of her best friend who had come on a journey they hoped would lead from Nigeria to Europe.
+She was only just 18 when she gave birth without a doctor in a Tripoli apartment in Libya gripping the hand of her best friend who had come on a journey they hoped would lead from Nigeria to Europe.

-China begins export of used cars to Nigeria, others(Opens in a new browser tab)

 For Joy, who told her story to AFP on condition her name be changed, those dreams of a new life on another continent had come to a halt.